A guide to the towns and villages of the Southern Highlands.

 The Fold Loves // finding hidden treasures at Dirty Jane’s.

-Mittagong is a fast growing and bustling town with a lovely mix of country style hospitality, funky stores and fresh, new cafes.
+Mittagong is a fast growing and bustling town with a lovely mix of country style hospitality, funky stores and fab cafes.
 Nature lovers are spoilt for choice with Mount Gibraltar a short drive away, Lake Alexandra Reserve an easy walk from the town centre and mountain biking trails up the road at Welby.
-Head to Mittagong to find all the stores you'll need for a home reno- from a hardware store, flooring, lighting, tiles, seating and beds.... it's all there.
+Head to Mittagong to find all the stores you'll need for a home reno - from fireplaces and BBQ's, hardware store, flooring, lighting, tiles, seating and beds.... it's all there.

 The Fold Loves // riding scooters around Lake Alexandra with the kids.